IBM/node-odbc/README.md

     * `odbc.SQL_TXN_READ_COMMITTED`
     * `odbc.SQL_TXN_REPEATABLE_READ`
     * `odbc.SQL_TXN_SERIALIZABLE`
-* **{OPTIONAL} callback**: The function called when `.setIsolationLevel` has finished execution.
+* **callback?**: The function called when `.setIsolationLevel` has finished execution.
 If no callback function is given, `.setIsolationLevel` will return a native JavaScript `Promise`.
 Callback signature is:
     * error: The error that occured in execution, or `null` if no error

 #### Examples: